 Through Chicago’s Exchange program in Paris, students in the College live and study for the autumn or academic year in one of the world’s great centers for learning and culture.
-In addition to an advanced French language course taken by all participants at the University’s Center in Paris, students enroll in regular courses at one or more of the universities with which Chicago has an agreement:

 - Université de Paris